-4.2.1 An important intersection design characteristic is the intersection angle.
+4.2.1 Angles An important intersection design characteristic is the intersection angle.
 The intersection angle is the angle between any two intersection legs.
-The preferred angle is 90 degrees.
-The allowable intersection angles are between 75 to 105 degrees.
+The allowable intersection angles are 75 to 105 degrees.
 An approved deviation from the County Engineer is required when the following intersection configurations cannot be avoided.

-- a.A.
-Intersections with offset legs. - b.B.
-Intersections with more than four legs. - C. Tee intersections where the major traffic movement turns. - d.D.
-Wye intersections that are not a one-way merge or diverge.

-e.E.
-Angle-points or short radius curves within the intersection.
+- a.
+Intersections with offset legs. - b.
+Intersections with more than four legs. - c.
+Tee intersections where the major traffic movement turns. - d.
+Wye intersections that are not a one-way merge or diverge. - e.
+Angle-points or short radius curves within the intersection. - f.

-f.F.
 Other non-standard intersection designs.